Return to Exercise Post-Pregnancy

 It’s okay to start walking as soon as you are comfortable but you should wait for at least 6 weeks before increasing the level of impact.

-If you would like us to assess your muscle strength and advise you on what exercises are appropriate, make an appointment to see Mariola.
+If you would like us to assess your muscle strength and advise you on what exercises are appropriate, make an appointment to see Linda.
 You can also opt for a pelvic floor examination (at least 6 weeks post-natally).
-At this stage you can also join our post-natal Pilates class.
+At this stage you can also join one of our PIlates classes.